ToxPuro/weatherapp/README.md

   * test.yml this is an environment for robot integration tests
   * deploy.yml this is for deploying to AWS

+Spin docker-compose up with: sudo docker-compose -f <yml-file name here> up sudo is only required if you don't have full docker access rights

 ### Node and React development

 The current version uses geolocation data, falls back on Helsinki if no geolocation data.